WordPress/openverse-catalog/DAGs.md

 When a DAG has known failures, it can be ommitted from Slack error reporting by adding an entry to the `silenced_slack_notifications` Airflow variable.
-This is a dictionary where thekey is the `dag_id` of the affected DAG, and the value is a list of SilencedSlackNotifications (which map silenced notifications to GitHub URLs) for that DAG.
+This is a dictionary where the key is the `dag_id` of the affected DAG, and the value is a list of SilencedSlackNotifications (which map silenced notifications to GitHub URLs) for that DAG.